What Should I Do If Police Want To Search My Home?

 There are all sorts of different rules.
 Believe it or not, most of the regulations are slanted towards the police when searching people's homes.
 Here's what's called a good-faith exception.

-If you have any questions about search warrants in the San Fernando Valley involving courts in Van Nuys, Chatsworth, San Fernando, Glendale, Burbank — any of the courts in the San Fernando Valley — pick up the phone.
+If you have any questions about search warrants in the San Fernando Valley involving courts in Van Nuys, Chatsworth, San Fernando, Glendale, Burbank — or any of the courts in the San Fernando Valley — pick up the phone.
 Call me.
 I've been doing this for twenty-five years.
 I know all of the ins and outs of search warrants.